Jackson Jobe: Professional career

-Jobe was selected by the Detroit Tigers in the first round with the third overall selection of the 2021 Major League Baseball draft.
+The Detroit Tigers selected Jobe in the first round, with the third overall selection, of the 2021 Major League Baseball draft.
 He signed with the Tigers for a $6.9 million signing bonus.

 Jobe made his professional debut in 2022 with the Lakeland Flying Tigers of the Single-A Florida State League.
 In mid-August, he was promoted to the West Michigan Whitecaps of the High-A Midwest League.
 Over 21 starts between the two teams, Jobe posted a 4-5 record with a 3.84 ERA and 81 strikeouts over 77 1/3 innings.